AdrianCX/pico_irrigation/README.md

 # 4. Software

 You should copy over all files in "src/base/" and "src/derived" on the pico in "/" directory.
+To get callstack when exceptions are reported you need a custom compiled micropython, will share that soon.

 Logic is as follows:
 1. src/base - common server components that can be reused for other projects